end2endzone/ShellAnything/UserManual.md

 The &lt;clipboard&gt; element is used to change the value of the [Windows Clipboard](https://lifehacker.com/how-to-copy-cut-and-paste-for-beginners-5801525) to a new value.
 The &lt;clipboard&gt; element must be added under the &lt;actions&gt; element.

 **Note:**
-To read or reference the clipboard content, see [Dynamic properties](#dynamic-properties) section.
+To read or reference the clipboard content, see [Live properties](#live-properties) section.

 The &lt;clipboard&gt; elements have the following attributes: